konradxmalinowski/Python-quiz-app/README.md

 ### 💡 Tips

-- Type `exit` at any prompt to quit the application.
+- Type `exit` to quit the application.
 - Type `menu` during a quiz to return to the user panel without finishing the quiz.
 - All passwords are securely hashed using SHA-256.